Yahweasel/aokv/README.md

 *into* that stream?

 AOKV is the answer to that question.
 It provides an interface for using a stream of bytes as a write-only key-value store.
+That stream can be streamed as a downloaded file with something like StreamSaver.js.
 The user can then select that file later (and get a `File` object), and AOKV provides an interface to use that as a read-only key-value store.
 The data is saved eagerly, so early interruption still yields a valid store.

 Note that if you're using this with a download, as suggested above, and the download is either explicitly canceled or implicitly canceled (e.g., due to